wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/remote-work/includes/teams-channels.md

 In Microsoft Teams, teams are groups of people, content, and tools brought together for work, projects, or common interests.
 A team is designed to bring together a group of people who work closely to get things done.

 Teams are made up of channels.
 Channels are where you hold meetings, have conversations, and work on files together.
-Each channel is built around a specific topic, like “Team Events” or a department name.
+Each channel is built around a specific topic, like "Team Events" or a department name.

 The tabs at the top of each channel link to your favorite files, apps, and services.
 Every channel has three default tabs: